wopjs/disposable/README.md

 ### DisposableMap

-Like [Disposable Store](#disposablestore), A Disposable Map is a disposable that manages disposers and disposables with key.
+Like [Disposable Store](#disposablestore), a Disposable Map is a disposable that manages disposers and disposables with key.

 Key introduces [[Refresh-able](#refresh-able) which makes it more interesting when comes to creating side effects on the fly.